nintra/grunt-dependency-sort/README.md

 Not mentioned and required files are appended to the ordered list.

-prepend & append options are supported.
+- prepend & append options are supported
+- minimatch for denpendencies supported